natsuhiko/PHM/README.md

         make
         make install

+## Model fitting

+Pairwise hierarchical model uses QTL signal to map causal interaction between regulatory elements (hereafter we refer those elemnts as *peaks*).
+The model employs 2 stage optimisation: the first step is fitting a standard hierarchical model to estimate the variant-level and peak-level prior probabilities under the assumption that peaks are independent; then the second step is fitting the pairwise hierarchical model using the parameter estimate in the first stage.
+At each model fitting stage, the Bayes factors of genetic associations are required.
+The next section provides the information.

+	hm  bf1.gz -v variant_level.gz -f peak_level.gz
+	phm bf2.gz -p posterior_prob.gz -c coef.gz

+## Bayes factor preparation

+PHM takes Bayes factors of QTL associations.

 ## Installation tips for CLAPACK and GSL

 You first need to get the latest library from http://www.netlib.org/clapack/.
 Then, compile it like